fastlane/fastlane/README.md

 - I'm available for contract work - drop me an email: deliver@felixkrause.at

 # License
-This projected is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MIT license.
 See the LICENSE file.

 # Contributing